 - DIVISIBLE – real currency must be able to be separated, and still be worth that percentage of the whole, of which the piece came from.
 Or more precisely, if the currency you’re holding can purchase you two bicycles, if you were to cut the currency in half, you could purchase one bicycle today, then one with the other half two weeks from now.
 Or in more practical terms, what I can purchase with a piece of currency with a 20 on it, I could also purchase with 4 of the currency that had a 5 on it.
 (4 x 5 = 20)

 - FUNGIBLE – this means that it must be worth the same, no matter where you go with it.
 For example, if 10 of the currency will buy you a sheet of plywood in British Columbia, it should be able to buy me a sheet of plywood in Alberta.
 The purchasing power that the currency must not be affected by in what region it is being used in.
-So for an example of something the couldn’t be use for currency as it is not fungible, would be fish.
-As one fish would be worth much less in areas close to water as fish would be plentiful, and worth more in places where there were no lakes, and therefore harder to get a hold of.
+So for an example of something that couldn’t be use for currency as it is not fungible, would be fish.
+As one fish would be worth much less in areas close to water, as fish would be plentiful, and worth more in places where there were no lakes, and therefore harder to get a hold of.